-Disrupting the fragrance market with a story-driven approach to the bottling of scent, END. spent a day learning about the transportive powers of perfume with 19-69.
+Disrupting the fragrance market with a story-driven approach to the bottling of scent, END. spends a day learning about the transportive powers of perfume with 19-69.

 On an early summer's day, in the living room of a penthouse apartment on Copenhagen's Pilestræde, I discovered that time travel exists.
 It isn't by way of wormhole, and it doesn't involve any master manipulation of quantum physics designed to open the binding continuum of space and time.
 In fact, physically, I didn't even have to leave my seat.
 But nevertheless, Johan Bergelin - artist, product developer, and co-founder of pioneering luxury fragrance brand, 19-69 - managed to transport me across continents, offering safe passage to decades of the distant past by painting a visceral and immersive vision that used smell as the basis and built outwards, like being invited for a walk in someone else's memory.
 He did all this with nothing more than 19-69's debut range of six Eau de Parfums.